unibeck/solstatus/README.md

 TODO: expectations for cost

 ## v2 TODO:
+- Release notes:
+    - Imperative to update to latest v1.x version before upgrading to v2
+    - Migration code for a breaking change from v1.5 to v1.6 has been removed
 - [x] fix useform ssr
 - [] Fix fonts
 - [x] implement bun workspaces/catalog